-3 Ways to Declutter and Reduce Stress in Your Schedule
+3 Ways to Reduce Stress in Your Schedule

 Feeling overcommitted and stretched thin is never a healthy state to live in.
 When you have too many commitments, you may begin to realize that you are not putting your heart into any of your commitments.
 You will find yourself doing just enough to scratch by and you may start to feel disappointed that none of your commitments are really reflective of what you are fully capable of—not to mention the physical toll that the stress related to feeling overcommitted can take on your body.